werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

   lldb::SBFrame frame, const char* expression, lldb::SBError& error);
 ```

-Usually you'd want the stack frame where the program is currently stopped, but it's possible to use any valid one (e.g. to inspect the variables of the caller function).
+Usually you'd want the stack frame where the program is currently stopped, but it's possible to use any valid one (e.g. from another thread or to inspect the variables of the caller function).

 There's a option of using `lldb::SBValue` instead of `lldb::SBFrame`, then the expression is evaluated in the context of the given object: